 Hatshepsut, circa 1478–1458 BC.
 Credit: Brooklyn Museum

-Interestingly, the life force appeared in the statue, thanks to a special ritual of “revitalization”, the ritual of “opening the mouth” – this is when eyes, eyebrows, mouth were painted on the face of the sculpture, nostrils were drawn.
+Interestingly, the life force appeared in the statue, thanks to a special ritual of “revitalization,” the ritual of “opening the mouth” – this was when eyes, eyebrows, and mouth were painted on the face of the sculpture, and nostrils were drawn.
 From that moment, it was believed that the statue of the pharaoh was fully present in the world of the living.
 And it remained there, of course, even after the death of its owner.

 Granodiorite statue of Pharaoh Senurset III, again with a broken nose.
 Credit: British Museum